fabien-michel/django-extensions/docs/delete_squashed_migrations.rst

 procedure outlined at the end of the `Django migration squashing documentation`__.
 Modifies your source tree!
 Use with care!

+Please note that it doesn't replace references to deleted files in other migrations files.
+You have to do it manually.

 __ MigrationSquashingDocs_

 Example Usage